eastecho/impact-los/README.md

-# MotionWalk Impact JS Line of Sight plugin
+# MotionWalk ImpactJS Line of Sight plugin

 ## Summary

-This is my first impact.js plugin.
-This plugin can show a "Line of Sight" effect in your impact.js games.
+This is my first ImpactJS plugin.
+This plugin can show a "Line of Sight" effect in your ImpactJS games.

 ## Requirements
 * The game must be tile based.
 * There should be a player.
 * The player must be in the middle of the screen.
+* and, ImpactJS (buy your own license for $99)

 ## Example image